dnschneid/crouton/README.md

 ### Hey now, Ubuntu 16.04 is pretty old; I'm young and hip

   1. The `-r` parameter specifies which distro release you want to use.
-  2. Run `sh ~/Downloads/crouton -r list` to list the recognized releases and which distros they belong to.
+  2. Run `crouton -r list` to list the recognized releases and which distros they belong to.

 ### Wasteful redundancies are wasteful: one clipboard, one browser, one window